PostHog/posthog/plugin-server/README.md

 1. Start the plugin server in autoreload mode with `yarn start`, or in compiled mode with `yarn build && yarn start:dist`, and develop away!

-1. To run migrations for the test, run `yarn setup:test`.
-Run Postgres pipeline tests with `yarn test:postgres`.
-Run ClickHouse pipeline tests with `yarn test:clickhouse:{1,2}`.
+1. To run migrations in preparation for tests, run `yarn setup:test`.
+Run the tests with `yarn test:{1,2}`.
 Run benchmarks with `yarn benchmark`.
-Run a specific test with `yarn run jest --runInBand --forceExit tests/postgres/vm.test.ts`.

 ## CLI flags